pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 ![Slide 11](images/Slide11.png)

 IRS resembles batch corrections and one of the best ways to spot batch effects are PCA (principal component analysis) or MDS (multi-dimensional scaling) plots.
 The left MDS plot has coloring by TMT plex and is the data before IRS.
 Each plex forms a tight cluster indicating a strong TMT-plex-batch-like effect.
 The center MDS plot is after IRS and the samples are colored by age.
 The ages separate along the x-axis.
-The right MDS plot is after running TMM normalization on the IRS adjusted data.
+The right MDS plot is after running TMM normalization (discussed in Slide 20) on the IRS adjusted data.
 Samples are colored by age and separate along the x-axis.

 ---